 The three-month clinical fellowship in hematology-oncology at Texas Children’s Hospital is designed for pediatric and family nurse practitioners who want to work in this specialized field.
 This program consists of an educational component to gain the necessary knowledge, followed by a clinical component to acquire the technical skills for this specialty.
 There is also a specialized focus on stem cell transplant training.

 Only two nurse practitioners are accepted to this program each cycle.
 Participants in this program are awarded a scholarship to help pay for living expenses while completing the fellowship.
-Each week the nurse practitioners are expected to participate in seminars and lectures, as well as clinical pathology conferences, grand rounds, and tumor boards as scheduled.
+Each week, the nurse practitioners are expected to participate in seminars and lectures, clinical pathology conferences, grand rounds, and tumor boards as scheduled.

 The University of Texas MD Anderson Cancer Center (Fellowship)